top of page

 Appendix 1L; Turning a Spiritual Reality into the Physical

-Your decision to transform bodily into Christlikeness is a decision that will be one only you can make and, once made, requires the training and power of the Holy Spirit (1 Timothy 4:6-8).
-Deciding to continue your sin habits as a Christian, grieves the Holy Spirit.
-Grieving the Spirit is a decision NOT to follow the leading of the Holy Spirit - which is a condition referred to in the Bible as unbelief and/or hardness of the heart (Ephesians 4:18, 4:30, Hebrews 3:13-14, 4:7, 1 Thessalonians 5:19).
-While failing to use the mind of Christ (not learning to follow God's Holy principles) does not exclude you from possessing the Spirit (John 3:14-16), the more you choose to and learn to act out God's standards on earth, the more evident it will become that His ways are better than yours for your life today, too (Psalm 91:1-2, Mark 4:16-20, John 10:10, 15:4-5, Galatians 6:7-9, 1 Thessalonians 5:19, 2 Peter 1:9).
-Love is the root of obedience to God (John 14:15).
-When the Spirit moves in, the root of independence CAN be driven out (by being more God-dependent), but it’s up to you to decide to change your behavior to reflect this new heart attitude in your behavioral habits (1 Corinthians 10:13, 2 Corinthians 5:15, Galatians 5:1).
+Grieving the Spirit, deciding to continue your sin habits as a Christian, is a condition referred to in the Bible as unbelief and/or hardness of the heart (Ephesians 4:18, 4:30, Hebrews 3:13-14, 4:7, 1 Thessalonians 5:19).
+It's failing to use the mind of Christ by not following God's Holy principles (John 3:14-16Philippians 2:5, 1 Thessalonians 5:19).
+It's failing to train your body on new triggers (1 Timothy 4:7-8).
+The more you choose to learn and to act out God's standards on earth, the more evident it will become to you that His ways are better than yours so you'll want to avoid old triggers and develop new ones (Psalm 91:1-2, Mark 4:16-20, John 10:10, 15:4-5, Galatians 6:7-9, 1 Thessalonians 5:19, 2 Peter 1:9).
+Love and respect generate obedience to God (John 14:15).

 Expression* of the mind of Christ